 Clacton-on-Sea: Seaside resort, Sunshine Coast of Essex, family-friendly, family-fun, these are its fond titles.
 It doesn’t pretend to be anything else and is ever popular with holidaymakers and day-trippers from London.
-A new home here will have all the fun of the fair and the Blue Flag beaches, as well as plenty of local facilities, easy access to Colchester, Braintree, Chelmsford, Harwich, and Ipswich.
-North Essex has also got some lovely countryside and the Hamford Water National Nature Reserve is a short drive up the coast via the area’s other coastal towns – Holland-on-Sea, Frinton-on-Sea, and Walton-on-the-Naze.
+A new home here will have all the fun of the fair and the Blue Flag beaches, as well as plenty of local facilities, easy access to Colchester, Braintree, Chelmsford, Harwich and Ipswich.
+North Essex has also got some lovely countryside and the Hamford Water National Nature Reserve is a short drive up the coast via the area’s other coastal towns – Holland-on-Sea, Frinton-on-Sea and Walton-on-the-Naze.

-The A12 is Essex’s main cross-country route out of Greater London, and just after Colchester, the A120 and the A133 will take you into Clacton.
+The A12 is Essex’s main cross-country route out of Greater London and just after Colchester, the A120 and the A133 will take you into Clacton.
 The A120 continues on its way to the port of Harwich which is on the very tip of Essex.
-For commuters, Colchester and Harwich are both about 18 miles away, Chelmsford is just over 40 miles away, and Ipswich is about 30 miles away.
+For commuters, Colchester and Harwich are both about 18 miles away, Chelmsford is just over 40 miles away and Ipswich is about 30 miles away.
 Train services from Clacton to Colchester take around half an hour, making it a good alternative to driving.
-The average journey time by train to London Liverpool Street is an hour and a half, via Colchester and Chelmsford.
-For overseas travel, Stansted Airport is 50 miles to the west, a drive-time of around an hour.
+The average journey time by train to London Liverpool Street is an hour and a half via Colchester and Chelmsford.
+For overseas travel, Stansted Airport is 50 miles to the west, a drive time of around an hour.
 There are several operators covering bus travel around town, including National Express services to London.

 Shops and services

-Colchester is the town to head for, for a great mix of shops and sights, with an historic market town twist.
+Colchester is the town to head for, for a great mix of shops and sights, with a historic market town twist.
 It’s ideal for a day trip, especially out of season when you won’t have the summertime temptation of Martello Bay and West Beach.
 Between Colchester and Ipswich there’s a wonderful area of protected countryside, the Dedham Vale Area of Outstanding Natural Beauty.
-Crossing the border, it leads you into the Suffolk Coast & Heaths Area of Outstanding Natural Beauty.
+Crossing the border, you head into the Suffolk Coast & Heaths Area of Outstanding Natural Beauty.
 In the other direction, Brightlingsea’s Waterside Marina is a haven for yachts and sailing events, and you don’t have to be a sailor to enjoy the sights.